Dominic Miller Guitar Gear

 Getting that Dominic Miller guitar sound

 To get a guitar sound close to Dominic Miller, you don’t really need a lot.
 I know he has quite a few pedals but the Line6 M5 could cover most of this with a bit of programming.
 So all that would be left to cover is a few basics like overdrive, wah, compressor and delay.

 To me, he has a classic rock guitar tone where the amp is set so it’s a little overdriven to start with.
 While he can push the amp using the compressor, overdrive and boost pedals, his main overdrive sounds comes from channel 2 of the amp.

-With the modulation and delay pedals, I think he’s using them as an effect which is noticeable and not to just colour the sound.
+With the modulation and delay pedals, I think he’s using them as an effect which is noticeable and not to just color the sound.

 While getting Dominic Miller’s electric guitar sound might be easy, playing nylon stung guitars isn’t.
 It’s likely Dominic still practices complex classical music on his Rodriguez to keep his technique up together.